The Adventures of Nimkii

 Bebikaan-ezhiwebiziwinan Nimkii: The Adventures of Nimkii is the story of a modern dog who lives an adventurous life through all four seasons.
 Written by her human companion, Stacie Sheldon, and illustrated by Rachel Butzin, the book is intended to start conversations between children and adults.
 Learners will notice the book provides a basic introduction to most of the things that make Ojibwe unique in an interactive format.
-The book is fully bilingual, translated by Margaret Noodin and designed by Cecelia LaPointe.
+The book is fully bilingual, translated by Margaret Noodin.

 - Agongos(ag) – Chipmunk(s)